curl/curl/docs/libcurl/opts/CURLOPT_COOKIEJAR.md

 # NAME

-CURLOPT_COOKIEJAR - file name to store cookies to
+CURLOPT_COOKIEJAR - filename to store cookies to

 # SYNOPSIS